-Matrix Function in R – apply() and sapply() Functions in R
+Matrix Function in R – Master the apply() and sapply() functions in R

-So, in our previous blog of R, we have discussed What is R Matrix in detail.
-Today, we are going to cover the functions that are applied to the matrices in R i.e. apply() and sapply() function.
-Moreover, in this R tutorial, we will deeply understand what is Matrix Function in R, what is R apply(), what is sapply().
+In this tutorial, we are going to cover the functions that are applied to the matrices in R i.e. apply() and sapply() function.
 Also, we will see how to use these functions of the R matrix with the help of examples.

-First of all, we will discuss what exactly matrices are.
+First of all, let’s revise what are matrices.
 A matrix is a two-dimensional rectangular data set.
-Thus it can create using vector input to the matrix function.
+Thus it can be created using vector input into the matrix function.
 Also, a matrix is a collection of numbers arranged into a fixed number of rows and columns.
-Usually, the numbers are the real numbers.
-We reproduce a memory representation of the matrix in R with the matrix function.
+The numbers present in the matrix are real numbers.
+We then carry out the memory replication of the matrix using the matrix function.
 Hence, the data elements must be of the same basic type.
 Matrices functions are those functions which we use in matrices.

-We have discussed in above paragraph about R matrix.
-Now let’s proceed to detail understanding of the types of Matrix Function in R.
+In the above paragraph, we have discussed about the R matrix.
+Now let’s proceed to detail understanding of the types of matrix function in R.

 Let’s now understand the R apply() function and its usage with examples.

-Arguments – The arguments to the apply function in R are explained below-
+Arguments – The arguments for the apply function in R are explained below:

 - MARGIN – Functions will apply on subscripts in a vector.

-For example, a matrix 1 indicates rows, 2 indicates columns, c(1, 2) indicates rows and columns.
-In this X has named dimnames, it can be a character vector selecting dimension names.
+For example – A matrix 1 indicates rows, matrix 2 indicates columns, matrix c(1, 2) indicates rows and columns.
+In this, X is named dimnames and it can be a character vector selecting dimension names.

-Apply functions are a family of functions in base R. which allow us to perform an action on many chunks of data.
-An apply function is a loop, but run faster than loops and often must less code.
-So, there are many different apply() functions.
+Apply functions are a family of functions in base R, which allow us to perform actions on many chunks of data.
+An apply function is a loop, but it runs faster than loops and often with less code.
+And, there are different apply() functions.

 The called function could be: